 - If the impressions of the post are declining.

-- For posts you are sure does not get enough organic traffic, take note of keywords getting the most impressions.
+- For posts you are sure do not get enough organic traffic, take note of keywords getting the most impressions.

 Now, you have all the necessary information, all you need now is to reoptimise your old posts so you can get more organic traffic from them.